airyland/vux/README.md

 ## Work in Progress

-This project is still in progress, so do not reply on this for anything important before production-ready version released.
+This project is still in progress, so do not rely on this for anything important before production-ready version released.
 And pull requests are welcome.

 ## Development Setup